GD-alt/ospa/README.md

 ## Usage
-Use `python ospa.py`.
+Use `py ospa.py`.
 CLI also provides the same set of options.

 |   **Option**    | **CLI alt (short)** | **CLI alt (long)** |
 |:---------------:|:-------------------:|:------------------:|